MarcoSero/marcosero.github.io/_posts/2014-12-18-norvig-haskell-spelling-corrector.md

 {% endhighlight %}

 I am not going to explain the algorithm, since you can read it up in [Norvig's article](http://norvig.com/spell-correct.html).
 I am just going to explain what I like and I don't like in my Haskell version, adding type annotations previously omitted.
-One imporant thing to say is that, since there seems to be a leaderboard on Peter Norvig's website for the shortest implementations, I wrote this code putting *brevity over readability*, which is something I usually never do (in fact )

 <br>